You may wish to see an introductory page with a map first.

 The (failed) Great Siege of Malta interrupted a long series of Spanish setbacks at sea (Battle of Preveza in 1538) and on land (failed siege of Algiers in 1541, loss of Tripoli in 1551 and loss of Bougie, a key port in Algeria, in 1555).

-1582 fresco showing the Ottomans attacking Fort St. Elmo at Galleria delle Mappe Geografiche in the corridors of Palazzo del Belvedere in Rome
+1582 fresco showing the entrance to the harbour of Marsamuscetto (Marsamxett) with Dragut Point (left) and Fort St. Elmo (right) at Galleria delle Mappe Geografiche in the corridors of Palazzo del Belvedere in Rome

-The Ottoman first attack was on Fort St. Elmo which was located at the entrance of the great harbour of Malta.
+The Ottoman first attack was on Fort St. Elmo which was located at the entrance of the two large harbours of Malta.
 The Knights managed to defend it for a month thus delaying the Ottoman siege of Borgo, the residence of the Grand Master.
-Fort St. Elmo was a well designed fortress, but it was dominated by a nearby hill where the Ottomans placed their artillery.
-It was virtually destroyed when the last knights abandoned it.
+Fort St. Elmo was a well designed fortress, but it was dominated by a nearby hill where the Ottomans placed their artillery and it could be hit also from the opposite neck of land, which is named after Dragut, a famous corsair who was mortally wounded there.
+The fortress was virtually destroyed when the last knights abandoned it.

 Bastions of Fort St. Elmo